danchoi/vmail/README.markdown

     vmailsend < my_message.txt

-vmailsend uses your `.vmailrc` configuration.
+vmailsend uses your `.vmailrc` configuration and assumes that you saved your password in it.

 ## Attachments